HanaHasan04/PPEM-for-GMM/README.md

 To deploy such an algorithm in cloud environments, security and privacy issues need be considered to avoid data breaches or abuses by external malicious parties or even by cloud service providers.

 ## Proposed Approach
-We address the scenario where there are $n$ parties, each holding its own private data $x_i$ (a point) and we wish to fit a GMM to the full dataset {}.
+We address the following scenario:
+- Data is distributed among many parties: there are $n$ parties, each holding its own private data $x_i$ (a point) and we wish to fit a GMM to the full dataset.
-We propose a client-server model, where the cloud service is an untrusted third party and acts as the central server, providing a service to the clients who are the owners of the private data.
+- We propose a client-server model, where the cloud service is an untrusted third party and acts as the central server, providing a service to the clients who are the owners of the private data.
-We assume an Honest-but-Curious adversary and do not consider the Malicious case, thus we can assume that the server (the untrusted third party, the "cloud") is not mailcious.
+- We assume an Honest-but-Curious adversary and do not consider the Malicious case, thus we can assume that the server (the untrusted third party, the "cloud") is not mailcious.

-We propose a privacy-preserving federated learning approach using fully homomorphic encryption as folllows:
+It's worth noting that in the distributed version of the Expectation Maximization algorithm, the $\{E-Step}$ can be computed locally.
+This means that each party can perform the E-step on its own data, thus preserving data privacy.
+However, the $\{M-Step}$ requires data aggregation to compute global updates of the Gaussian components' parameters, which raises privacy concerns.
+To address this, we simplify the M-step by breaking it down into intermediate updates that are also computed locally and will periodically be communicated with the central server.
+Each party computes the following:
+$$a_{ij}^t = P(x_i|N_j^t)$$
+$$b_{ij}^t = P(x_i|N_j^t)x_i$$
+$$c_{ij}^t = P(x_i|N_j^t)(x_i - \mu_j^t)(x_i - \mu_j^t)^\top$$

+where $a_{ij}$ denotes the conditional probability that data $x_i$ belongs to Gaussian model $j$ (result of the E-Step).

+Our method involves utilizing fully homomorphic encryption to facilitate a privacy-preserving centralized federated learning approach.

+### The Algorithm

+### The Implementation
+We implemented our algorithm in **Python** using the **TenSEAL** library by OpenMined, which is a convenient Python wrapper around Microsoft SEAL. (https://github.com/OpenMined/TenSEAL.git)
+Data is encrypted under the Fully Homomorphic Encryption (FHE) scheme CKKS, which is a variant of the homomorphic encryption scheme that supports computations on real numbers.